daveminh/Chem456-2022F/docs/resources.md

 # Sources

-In the Spring 2022 workshop, laboratories were adapted from
+In the Spring 2022 workshop, exercises were adapted from
 * [IIBM3202 Molecular Modeling and Simulation](https://github.com/pb3lab/ibm3202/) from the Institute for Biological and Engineering at Pontificia Universidad Catolica de Chile, and
 * [TeachOpenCADD](https://github.com/volkamerlab/teachopencadd)